-Applicant submitted her Electronic Questionnaire for Investigations Processing (e-QIP) on February 22, 2016.
-(Government Exhibit 4.)
-On August 23, 2017, the Department of Defense (DoD), issued an SOR detailing the trustworthiness concerns under Guideline F regarding Applicant.
-The action was taken under Executive Order 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 21992), as amended (Directive); and the National Security Adjudicative Guidelines for Determining Eligibility for Access to Classified Information or Eligibility to Hold a Sensitive Position (AG), effective June 8, 2017.
+Applicant submitted her Electronic Questionnaire for Investigations Processing (e-QIP) on November 29, 2016.
+(Government Exhibit 2.)
+On July 28, 2017, the Department of Defense (DoD), issued an SOR detailing the trustworthiness concerns under Guideline F regarding Applicant.
+The action was taken under Executive Order 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 21992), as amended (Directive); and the adjudicative guidelines (AG), effective within the Department of Defense after June 8, 2017.

-Applicant answered the SOR on September 21, 2017.
+Applicant answered the SOR on August 23, 2017.
 She requested that her case be decided by an administrative judge on the written record without a hearing.
-(Item 3.)
-On October 18, 2017, Department Counsel submitted the Government's written case.
-A complete copy of the File of Relevant Material (FORM), containing eight Items, was mailed to Applicant on October 19, 2017, and received by her on October 26, 2017.
-The FORM notified Applicant that she had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of her receipt of the FORM.
-Applicant responded to the FORM on November 6, 2017, and the documents are marked and admitted into evidence as Applicant's Exhibit A. Applicant did not object to Items 1 through 8, and they are admitted into evidence, hereinafter referenced as Government Exhibits 1 through 8.
+(Item 1.)
+On September 7, 2017, Department Counsel submitted the Government's written case.
+A complete copy of the File of Relevant Material (FORM), containing five Items, was mailed to Applicant and received by her on September 22, 2017.
+The FORM notified Applicant that she had an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of his receipt of the FORM.
+Applicant did not object to Items 1 through 5, and they are admitted into evidence, hereinafter referenced as Government Exhibits 1 through 5.
 Based upon a review of the pleadings and exhibits, eligibility for a public trust position is denied.